amnipriyasowrirajan/React_mini_projects/README.md

 - Digital Clock
   A simple Digital Clock component for React that displays the current time.

   - The Digital Clock component doesn't accept any props.

+- Countdown Timer
+  A Countdown Timer component for React that counts down to a specified time or duration.
+  - targetTime: (Date) The target time to count down to.
+  - duration: (number) The duration in seconds for the countdown.
+Specify either targetTime or duration, not both.
+  - onComplete: (function) Callback function triggered when the countdown reaches zero.